jimasp/behave-vsc/CONTRIBUTING.md

 If you want to add a test, they should go somewhere in `src/test`.
     - The provided test runner will only consider files matching the name pattern `**.test.ts`.
     - You can create folders inside the `test` folder to structure your tests.
-7. See the [Troubleshooting](#troubleshooting) section if you are having trouble debugging
+7. See the [Troubleshooting development](#troubleshooting-development) section if you are having trouble debugging

 ---